alfateam/orange-orm/README.md

 <details id="inserting-rows"><summary><strong>Inserting rows</strong></summary>

-In the code below, we initially import the table-mapping feature "map.js" and the setup script "init.js", both of which were defined in the preceding step.
+In the code below, we initially import the table-mapping feature "map.ts" and the setup script "init.ts", both of which were defined in the preceding step.
 The setup script executes a raw query that creates the necessary tables.
 Subsequently, we insert two customers, named "George" and "Harry", into the customer table, and this is achieved through calling "db.customer.insert".

 Next, we insert an array of two orders in the order table.
 Each order contains an orderDate, customer information, deliveryAddress, and lines for the order items.
 We use the customer constants "george" and "harry" from previous inserts.
 Observe that we don't pass in any primary keys.
 This is because all tables here have autoincremental keys.
 The second argument to "db.order.insert" specifies a fetching strategy.
 This fetching strategy plays a critical role in determining the depth of the data retrieved from the database after insertion.
 The fetching strategy specifies which associated data should be retrieved and included in the resulting orders object.
 In this case, the fetching strategy instructs the database to retrieve the customer, deliveryAddress, and lines for each order.